This project is sponsored by the Institute for the Advanced Study of Automated Reasoning, Cognition, Science Music, and Lots of Other Stuff.

 They are much like Mr. M., Laurent Cohen and Stanislas Dehaene's patient discussed in Chapter 1, who knows that 'three times nine is twenty-seven' but not what it means.

 Mr. M., being brain-damaged, has no choice.
 Benjamin Peirce was born too soon.
 But in an age of cognitive science one can at least try to do better.

 This easy contempt for virtually all mathematicians, comparing them to brain-damaged patients, is astoundingly smug and arrogant.
-As it happens, any mathematician acquainted with the theory of functions of a complex variable understands Euler's formula in a much deeper sense --- as the analytic continuation of the exponential function into the complex plane --- than the proof that Lakoff and Nunez gives, which is just based on manipulation of the power series.
-See my review for further discussion.
+As it happens, any mathematician acquainted with the theory of functions of a complex variable understands Euler's formula in a much deeper sense — as the analytic continuation of the exponential function into the complex plane — than the proof that Lakoff and Nunez gives, which is just based on manipulation of the power series.
+See my review of this horrible book for further discussion.

 Years ago, when science still feared meaning ...

 Minsky, like Lakoff, suffers from the delusion that he invented the idea of meaning.
 I suppose this is actually just a jab at Chomsky, but it's still offensive.

 Near the end of the 1700s, philosophers began to declare that humans were rational individuals.
 People were flattered by being recognized as individuals, and by being called rational, and the idea soon wormed its way into the belief systems of nearly everyone in the upper class.
 Despite resistance from Church and State, the idea of rational individuality replaced the assumption that truth comes only from god and king.

 It is disgraceful that a professor at MIT should put his name to such a reductive caricature of the Enlightenment.
 For that matter, it's equally disgraceful to imply that before the Enlightenment, people thought that "truth comes only from god and king."

 At the climax of the true Amistad history, Spielberg missed, somehow, an